-Change of Institution: Grantees may transfer their grant from one institution to another eligible institution only after receiving written approval from the Society.
+Change of Institution: A U.S. grantee may transfer their grant from one institution to another eligible US institution only after receiving written approval from the Society.
 Grant recipients must request a transfer as soon as a final decision for changing institutions has been made.
 Contact the Program Office to alert the Scientific Director of your intent to transfer.